supawichable/ReFoodable/README.md

 ## Getting Started

-### About `debug.dart`

-Currently, we don't have an official home page, but to facilitate individual development, I decided to create a debug page that will contain all the routes to the pages that are currently being developed.
-Therefore, you can watch the changes in hot reload.

-Just follow the instructions in the `debug.dart` file.

 ### Setting Up Environmental Variables

 Please refer to instructions on `.env.example` file.

-### Setting Up Firebase Emulators (if needed)

-Please refer to instructions on `infra/README.md` file.

 ## Running the App in Development Mode